Pacific Islander Americans: Melanesian Americans

 Melanesian Americans are Americans of Melanesian descent.

 Most of them are of Fijian descent.
-Most of Fijian Americans are of Fijian and Indian descent.
-More than 32,000 people of Fijian origin live in the U.S. Most of them live in California.
+Most Fijian Americans are of Fijian and Indian descent.
+More than 32,000 people of Fijian origin live in the US.
+Most of them live in California.

-Smaller communities of Papuan, Vanuatuan, and Solomon Islander origin also live in the U.S.
+Smaller communities of New Caledonian, Papuan, Vanuatuan, and Solomon Islander origin also live in the US.

 Micronesian Americans

-Micronesian Americans are Americans of Micronesian descent or are Americans whose origins are in the Federated States of Micronesia.
+Micronesian Americans are Americans of Micronesian descent.
+They come from the whole region, mainly from the Mariana Islands, but also from territories as the Marshall Islands, the Federated States of Micronesia or Palau.

-There are more than 8,000 people living in the U.S. whose origins are in the Federated States of Micronesia.
+There are more than 8,000 people living in the US whose origins are in the Federated States of Micronesia.
 Most of them live in Hawaii, California, Oregon, and Texas, as well as in Mariana Islands.
 Another 7,000 Americans are of Palauan descent.

-According to the 2010 census, the largest Chamorro populations were located in California, Washington, and Texas, but their combined number from these three states totaled less than half the number living throughout the U.S. It also revealed that the Chamorro people are the most geographically dispersed Oceanian ethnicity in the country.
+According to the 2010 census, the largest Chamorro populations were located in California, Washington, and Texas, but their combined number from these three states totaled less than half the number living throughout the US.
+It also revealed that the Chamorro people are the most geographically dispersed Oceanian ethnicity in the country.

-Marshallese Americans or Marshallese come from the Marshall Islands.
+Marshallese Americans come from the Marshall Islands.
 In the 2010 census, 22,434 Americans identified as being of Marshallese descent.

-Because of the Marshall Islands entering the Compact of Free Association in 1986, Marshallese have been allowed to migrate and work in the United States.
-There are many reasons why Marshallese came to the United States.
+Due to the Marshall Islands entering the Compact of Free Association in 1986, Marshallese have been allowed to migrate and work in the US.
+There are many reasons why Marshallese came to the US.
 Some Marshallese came for educational opportunities, particularly for their children.
 Others sought work or better health care than what is available in the islands.
 Massive layoffs by the Marshallese government in 2000 led to a second big wave of immigration.
 Arkansas has the largest Marshallese population with over 6,000 residents.
-Many live in Springdale, and the Marshallese comprise over 5% of the city's population.
+Many live in Springdale, and the Marshallese constitute over 5% of the city's population.
 Other significant Marshallese populations include Spokane and Costa Mesa.

-Smaller communities of I-Kiribati and Nauruan origins also live in the U.S.
+Smaller communities of I-Kiribati and Nauruan origins also live in the US.